stackbuilders/tutorials/tutorials/elixir/todo-with-postgresql-cdc-phoenix/tutorial.md

 title: Reactive TODO list with Postgresql, CDC and Phoenix
 published: 2021-04-16
 tags: elixir, CDC, Postgresql, socket, phoenix, live view
-libraries: servant-auth-cookie-0.3.0.2 servant-0.8
 language: elixir
-author: Cristopher Rodrigues
+author: Cristopher
 author-name: Cristopher Rodrigues
 github-profile: cristopher-rodrigues
 description: Learn how CDC can be leveraged to handle data changes, and how to use Phoenix to build an application on top of it.
 ---

 At Stack Builders, we're constantly thinking out of the box while looking for pragmatic software solutions.